 User chart data can be shared between this ECDIS and other like units (FMD-3x00, FCR-2xx9, FAR-3xx), through the LAN.
+A minimum of two units is required.
 Turn on all units beforehand to enable syncing.
-The unit first powered becomes the master unit (sync source), and the user chart data are automatically synced by the sync source.
-The unit selected as the sync source depends on the number of units connected, as shown in the table below.
-If the power of the initial sync source is turned off, the 2nd unit turned on becomes the sync source.
+The sync source (master unit) is automatically assigned by the system when each unit is powered.
+For configurations with three or more units, two units are assigned as a sync source and have priority regardless of their power status (ON or OFF).
+The priority is assigned as follows: